qsyao/qsyao.github.io/_pages/about.md

 # 📖 Educations
 - *2019.06 - (now)*, Ph.D, Institute of Computing Technology, Chinese Academic of Science, Beijing
-- *2015.09 - 2019.06*, Undergraduate, school of the gifted young, University of science and technology of China, Hefei
+- *2015.09 - 2019.06*, Undergraduate, School of the Gifted Young, University of Science and Technology of China, Hefei

 # 💬 Professional Services
 *Jornel Reviewers:*